VictoriaMetrics/helm-charts/charts/victoria-metrics-distributed/README.md

 2. vmauth-ingest: performs l`east_loaded` policy for spreading requests to vminsert instances located in the same availability zone.
 3. vmcluster: supports different setup per availability zone.
 4. vmauth-query: performs `least_loaded` policy for spreading requests to vmselect instances located in the same availability zone.
-5. vmauth-query-cross-az: performs `first_available` policy on vmselect instances of all the availability zones, prefers "local" vmselect to reduce cross zone traffic.
+5. vmauth-query-cross-az: performs `first_available` policy on vmselect instances of all the availability zones, prefers "local" vmselect to reduce cross zone network traffic.

 Global components:
 1. vmagent: an extra vmagent to scrape targets and remote write to `vmauth-global-ingest`.